 Log Out Of Social Media

 Our first tip to avoid the distraction of social media is to remove the temptation by logging out.
 It might seem like a prominent piece of advice, but it surprises the number of people who forget that that’s an option on the table.
 Don’t forget to switch off those notifications, as they might tempt you back.

 Taking things a step further, if you still find the temptation too great, you could turn it off entirely until you’re finished your free online course or university coursework.
 Depending on how hard you find things, you could try getting a friend to hide it, meaning you can’t log on, even if you want to!

 As career counselling shows us, when engaging in any kind of professional training, you need to create the conditions for success.
 While it might be painful for most young students to do so, this might involve limiting the overall amount of time you spend on social media.

-The good news is that smartphone apps like Quality Time allow you to closely monitor how long you’re spending on it.
+The good news is that smartphone apps like Quality Time allow you to monitor how long you’re spending on it closely.
 Do so, and you’ll automatically ringfence the necessary time you need for the study.

 Create Yourself a Social Media Timetable

 If you just don’t like the sound of restricting your time on Instagram or Twitter, how about trying to organise it better?
 You can do this in your study timetable by earmarking precise windows where you’re able to indulge on social media and nothing else.

 That way, you can get your social media fix while not encroaching on the time that should be devoted to taking those necessary short courses.

 OCA Short Courses that Make Avoiding Social Media Easy